Working for Legal Services in Arkansas

 Center for Arkansas Legal Services

-The Center for Arkansas Legal Services is seeking a staff attorney to practice law in the following legal areas: housing, re-entry, consumer protection, bankruptcy and public benefits.
-Applicants must be licensed to practice law in Arkansas or be eligible to take the July bar examination, and must have a desire to work with low income clients.
+The Center for Arkansas Legal Services is seeking a staff attorney to practice law in the following legal areas: housing, re-entry, veterans assistance, consumer protection, and public benefits.
+Applicants must be licensed to practice law in Arkansas or are awaiting the July bar examination results, and must have a desire to work with low income clients.
 Read the full job announcement and download the application form.

 Part-time Helpline Attorney